Do Solar Lights Work in the Shade? (or Need Direct Sunlight?)

 If there’s no significant blockage of sunlight, yet your solar lights aren’t lasting an entire night, one of the following factors may be the cause:

 Bad batteries will affect the performance of the solar lights.
 Checking the rechargeable battery will save you from a hassle and waste of resources.
-They spoil too and should be replaced from time to time.
+They spoil, too, and should be replaced from time to time.

-2. There’s water in the circuit
+2. There’s Water in The Circuit

 Solar panels are often outdoors, leaving them exposed to the weather.
 If rainwater gets into this energy option’s circuit or electrical system, it can disrupt its functioning.
-So, if you’re getting insufficient illumination even when your panels receive adequate sunlight, inspect it for water buildup.
+So, if you’re getting insufficient illumination even when your panels receive adequate sunlight, inspect them for water buildup.

 A buildup of debris can prevent adequate sunlight from penetrating the solar panels.
 Leaves and fine dirt can cover the panels, so remove them occasionally.